f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h4>Fractional remainder</h4>

 This is the fractional part of Sb &divide; (l &times; F).
 The demodulator can accomodate a non integral value of points per horizontal line.
-This value represents the fraction of point needed to complete the integer number of points per line.
+This value represents the fraction of a point needed to complete the real number of points per line.

+With the previous example this value is 0.333... rounded to 0.33 in the display.
+Thus a line contains effectively 333.333... points.

 <h3>4: BFO PLL lock indicator</h3>